 photo by Arthur Martin

-She continues to do projects and commissions in Belgium, Germany, Denmark, France, and the UK.
-Her biggest commission to date is for two towers of a residential building West Pender Place in Vancouver which was completed in 2011.
-Frank has participated in various light festivals such as Amsterdam Light Festival, Glow Eindhoven, Lyslyd Copenhagen, Lumina Cascais and textile art events such as ‘Lost in Lace’ in the Birmingham Museum and ‘Triennale Internationale des Arts Textiles en Outaouais’ at Axeneo7 in Gatineau.
+Frank also makes temporary installations in museums and exhibition spaces and for art projects and festivals.
+She has participated in various light festivals such as Amsterdam Light Festival, Glow Eindhoven, Lyslyd Copenhagen, Lumina Cascais and textile art events such as ‘Lost in Lace’ in the Birmingham Museum and ‘Triennale Internationale des Arts Textiles en Outaouais’ at Axeneo7 in Gatineau.
 She was a finalist in Darc Awards in London and the Lamp Awards in Barcelona.

 In 2019 she launched a publication ‘Lightspace 20 years Tamar Frank’ A retrospective of all her work from 1997 to 2017.
 The book was presented in Angle Gallery Amsterdam in March together with a solo exhibition ‘Equinox’ and in Vancouver in April at PortLiving studios.
 In 2020 she received a work stipendium from the Mondriaan Foundation.